-The cost of your domain name typically depends upon the choice of your domain name extension.
-An average domain name can cost somewhere between $10-15 a year.
+The cost of your domain typically depends upon the choice of your domain name extension.
+An average domain address can cost somewhere between $10-15 a year.
 However, the cost of domain names can vary dramatically, depending on the following factors-

-- Different companies offers different pricing structures for domain names.
-Switching the domain name campany can have a dramatic effect on the overall cost of your domain name.
+- Different companies offer different pricing structures for the domain.
+Switching the domain company can have a dramatic effect on the overall cost of your domain name.

 - Some domain extensions are more popular than others, like .com, .net, or .org are in more demand as compared to other extensions like .club, .me, .be, etc. But, going for these new extensions can increase the overall costs.

 - If you go for a popular domain name phrase like CarInsurance.com, it can cost you around ($49.7 million), according to a list of most expensive and popular domain names published by GoDaddy.
-It can also work like an investment for you, if you get a popular phrase as your domain name and later sell at an inflated price.
+It can also work as an investment for you if you get a popular phrase as your domain name and later sell at an inflated price.

 - This is the obvious one, the longer you want to commit to your domain name, the more you need to pay for it.

 The answer is yes.
 However, don’t expect that you’ll get a domain absolutely free.
 No, you can get a free domain name if you pay for other services.
 For instance, if you get web hosting services from Bluehost for a year or longer, you can get a free domain name for a year.
 Similar to Bluehost, there are more WordPress hosting companies that offer free domain name, like-